I rely on Olivet Lane to produce Pinot Noir with focused Bing cherry flavors and plush texture.

 In 1973, the Pellegrini family purchased 65 acres of apple, prune and olive orchards on West Olivet Lane.
 At the recommendation of Dr. Amand Kasimatis at UC Davis, they planted Pinot Noir and Chardonnay in 1975, developing one of the first vineyards in the region devoted exclusively to these two varieties.

 The land has well-drained, gravelly, clay loam soil and a cool Region I climate.
 The Martini clone of Pinot, selected for this site, is recognized today as uniquely reflecting the classic features of the appellation’s terroir.
-Merry says, “I rely on Olivet Lane to produce Pinot Noir with focused Bing cherry flavors and plush texture.”
-She has produced a single vineyard bottling from Olivet Lane every year since founding the Merry Edwards brand in 1997.
+Merry said, “I rely on Olivet Lane to produce Pinot Noir with focused Bing cherry flavors and plush texture.”

 About This Vineyard